Some protein powders taste like soil. Expensive soil too.

 - Mixes easily

-- May not mix into things other than shakes well
+- May not mix into drinks with manual stirring.

-The Optimum Nutrition Gold Standard powder is a prototypical protein powder derived from whey and intended for mainstream bodybuilding use.
-While pricey, if you’re looking for a whey protein based protein powder the Gold Standard has a lot to offer.
+The Optimum Nutrition Gold Standard is a prototypical supplement derived from whey and intended for mainstream bodybuilding use.
+While pricey, if you’re looking for something like this, the Gold Standard has a lot to offer.

-Finally, Optimum Nutrition includes a couple of cool recipes for shakes on the back label.
-These tricks and recipes won’t blow your mind, but it’s still nice to have a reference card to ensure that you can easily mix whatever quantity of powder into the correct volume of liquid.
+Finally, Optimum Nutrition includes a couple of easy recipes for drinks on the back label.
+These tricks and recipes won’t blow your mind, but it’s still nice to have a reference card to make sure you are consuming the right proportions of it in your recovery drinks.

 - Many flavours to choose from